bravo-box/sql-on-aks/readme.md

 Press Ctrl+C to close proxy.
 ```

-__NOTE__: you will need to open a new terminal window to run your kubectl commands
+__NOTE__: you will need to open a new terminal window to run your kubectl commands as the proxy connection continues to run in the window.

 Check to see that you have access to your Arc-enabled Kubernetes cluster on the Azure Local